mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “Yeah, I have three.
 So you said you’re studying statistics at BYU?
 It must be hard dating guys in that environment.
 How long have you been dating?”

-“I’ve only been on one date so far.
-So I’m still pretty new.”
+“I’ve only been on one date so far, so I’m still pretty new.”

 “Have you come out to anyone?” he asked.